WELCOME TO THE

 AFFILIATION / ACCREDITATION / ALLIANCE

-VEDIC MICROBIOLOGY VIRTUAL UNIVERSITY is affiliated / accredited to
+VEDIC MICROBIOLOGY VIRTUAL UNIVERSITY works under the aegis of World Vedic Microbiology Organization (duly registered in United Kingdom) is affiliated / accredited to

-- InterContinental Vedic Sciences & Technology Organization, Seychelles.
+- InterContinental Vedic Sciences & Technology Organization, UK.

 - Maharshi VedVyas International Virtual Vedic University, INDIA;